Pelotas: Vegetation

 The larger part of rural Pelotas is made up of grasslands, with low and herbaceous vegetation (pampa).
 Small groves of cultivated trees (Babylon willow, eucalyptus, pine, cypress, acacia, poplar and platanus) and native trees (Cockspur coral tree and araucaria angustifolia) are also found.
 Pelotas is 55 km (34 mi) from the Atlantic Ocean, and possesses a beach along the Lagoa dos Patos, called Laranjal.
 In the vicinity of the beach one can find quagmires and sand dunes.

 Hydrography

 Pelotas is part of the watershed of the Camaquã River.
 The streams Quilombo and Caneleiras drain the city.
 They meet to form the Arroio de Pelotas, which flows into the São Gonçalo Channel.

 Culture

 Places of interest

 The Public Library of Pelotas was founded in 1875, and constructed with materials brought over from Europe.
 Pelotas has two theatres, the Sete de Abril and the Guarani Theatre.
 The Sete de Abril, which was constructed in 1831, is one of the most traditional theatres in Brazil.
-The city boasts three museums: the Carlos Ritter Museum of Natural History, the Leopoldo Gotuzzo Museum of Art, and the Museum of the Baroness.
+The city boasts four major museums: the Carlos Ritter Museum of Natural History, the Leopoldo Gotuzzo Museum of Art, the "Candy Museum", and the Museum of the Baroness.